 Bright Data provides a fascinating feature called Proxy Waterfall which automatically chooses the best IP type for the task.
 I talk about it more in the area on user experience.

 Locations ~ 100 ~ 50Global.

 TargetingCountry, state, cityCountry, state, city, ASN.

-RotationOptional, personalized with Proxy ManagerEvery demand, as long as available, customizable with Proxy Manager.
+RotationOptional, adjustable with Proxy ManagerEvery demand, as long as available, adjustable with Proxy Manager.

 IntegrationGateway address/ IP listGateway address.

 Sub-usersUp to 50 (more paid).

 Other featuresMultiple domains, endless bandwidth, 100% uptimeExclusive IPs.

 That word would be stacked if I had to explain Bright Data’s proxy networks in one word.
 This applies to all four types.